manohark98/LilGradX/README.md

 ## Features

 - **Custom Autograd Engine:**
-  Implements a `Value` class that supports automatic differentiation (backpropagation) with overloaded arithmetic operators.
+  Implemented a `Value` class that supports automatic differentiation (backpropagation) with overloaded arithmetic operators.

 - **Neural Network Fundamentals:**
   Build your network using neurons, layers, and a multi-layer perceptron (MLP) structure.